After your decision to Travel to Ecuador, one of the first questions you may ask yourself is:

 Other hotels nearby

 Alternatively, there’s the option to stay & eat in a cheaper hotel and/or restaurant nearby.
-You’ll find several places , just outside the gate of the Termas or else, in the village of Papallacta itself (a short taxi/pick-up ride away).
+You can find several places , just outside the gate of the Termas de Papallacta.
+Or else, in the village of Papallacta itself (a short taxi/pick-up ride away).

-Some of these hotels have their own thermal pools, but – of course – it’s also possible to visit the public pools (Balneario) or more luxurious Spa of the Termas itself (Open daily from 6:00am – 10:30pm, entrance fee is $9 or $23 respectively.
-That is the price for adults.
-Half the price for children & people over 65.)
+Some of these hotels have their own thermal pools, but – of course – it’s also possible to visit the public pools of the Termas de Papallacta: Balneario ($9) or the more luxurious Spa ($23).

-If you can’t stay in or near Papallacta but have time to spare while staying in Quito, it’s possible to make a day trip from the capital (an hour’s distance).
-Highly recommended if you need a day to relax flying on or out of the country.
+If you can’t stay in or near Papallacta but have time to spare while staying in Quito, it’s possible to make a day trip from the capital (an hour’s distance), organized by the Travel Platform GetYourGuide.

-To learn more, click on: Day-trip to Papallacta (several options).
+To learn more, click on: GetYourGuide Day-trip to Papallacta

 How to get to Papallacta?

-As there are no special buses with Papallacta as the final destination, you’ll have to hop on a bus that passes through.
+As there are no special buses with Papallacta as its final destination, you’ll have to hop on a bus that passes through.

-Suppose you start from Quito, head to the Southern bus terminal Turubamba in Quito.
+Starting from Quito, head to the Southern bus terminal of Turubamba in Quito.
 Find a bus that goes to the Amazonía or Oriente, with final destinations like Lago Agrio, Coca or Tena.

 Ask the bus driver or his assistant to let you out at the bus stop on the eastern side of Papallacta.
 From there, it’s a 3 km hike or pickup-ride up to the baths ($2).

-If you – after your visit to Papallacta – plan to continue to the Amazon-jungle, you’ll have to wait for a bus at the same bus stop at the Entrada or Salida de Papallacta.
+If you – after you’ve visited Papallacta – plan to continue to the Amazon-jungle, you’ll have to wait for a bus at the same bus stop.

 By Rented Car:

-Something we can arrange for you at the Hotel Doña Esther/Restaurante Árbol de Montalvo.
-That is, providing a taxi with a friendly, professional driver/guide at a good price.
+Something we can do for you at the Hotel Doña Esther/Restaurante Árbol de Montalvo.
+That is, providing a taxi with a friendly, professional driver/guide at an honest price.

 - The journey takes around 2,5 hours.
 Along the Airport (avoiding Quito).
 Up in the mountains (on a clear day you can spot Mt.
 Cayambe, Mt.
 Cotopaxi & Mt.
 Antisana (close by) before you arrive at the thermal springs.